mwanji/humpty/README.md

 ### Custom Pipeline Elements

-New processors can be added to a pipeline by implementing one of `PipelineElement`'s sub-interfaces.
-For them to be added to the pipeline, add a file called co.mewf.humpty.spi.PipelineElement to META-INF/services, containing one fully-qualified class name per line.
+New behaviour can be added to a pipeline by implementing one of `PipelineElement`'s sub-interfaces.
+For them to be added to the pipeline when a user adds the JAR to their classpath, add a file called co.mewf.humpty.spi.PipelineElement to META-INF/services, containing one fully-qualified class name per line.
 For more information, see the JavaDoc for `java.util.ServiceLoader`.

+The sub-interfaces are:

+* `BundleResolver`: finds the bundle that matches a given name
+* `Resolver`: provides the contents of a given asset
+* `SourceProcessor`
+* `AssetProcessor`
+* `BundleProcessor`
+* `PipelineListener`: is notified of pipeline events, but does not directly participate in the pipeline

 ### Injection